Alexhuszagh/BreezeStyleSheets/README.md

 # Acknowledgements

 BreezeStyleSheets is a fork of [QDarkStyleSheet](https://github.com/ColinDuquesnoy/QDarkStyleSheet).
-Some of the icons are modified from [Material UI](https://github.com/google/material-design-icons), which are licensed under the Apache 2.0 license and therefore free to use without attribution.
+Some of the icons are modified from [Material UI](https://github.com/google/material-design-icons) (which uses an Apache 2.0 license), and are redistributed under the MIT license.

 # Contact